SQream/sqream_docs/guides/operations/sqream_studio.rst

 * All users have access to the :ref:`Editor<studio_editor>`, and can only see databases they have permissions for.

-You can sign out of the current user at any point, by selecting :kbd:`Logout` in the user menu.

-The user menu is located on the bottom left portion of the screen |icon-user|.

 .. _studio_editor:

 Statement editor